jakobmulvad/elo-rankings/README.md

 You can interact with the service through slack if you specify your slack API token and channel in `config.json`.
 You can also specify them in the environment variables `SLACK_API_TOKEN` and `SLACK_API_CHANNEL` (the channel name needs to be without the # in front).

+In Development environment you can set your variables by command line as you can see in the below lines:

+Unix: export SLACK_API_CHANNEL=your-channel-name
+Windows: setx SLACK_API_CHANNEL <your-channel-name>

 The bot will list available commands if you write `!help` in the channel.

 ## Web API